-We are a clinical-stage biopharmaceutical company with a limited operating history that may make it difficult to evaluate the success of our business to date and to assess our future viability.
-Our operations to date have been limited to business planning, organizing and staffing our company, raising capital, developing and optimizing our technology platform, identifying potential product candidates, undertaking research and preclinical studies for our lead program and our other development programs, early clinical development for our lead program, establishing and enhancing our intellectual property portfolio, and providing general and administrative support for these operations.
+We are a biopharmaceutical company with a limited operating history that may make it difficult to evaluate the success of our business to date and to assess our future viability.
+Our operations to date have been limited to business planning, organizing and staffing our company, raising capital, developing and optimizing our technology platform, identifying potential product candidates, undertaking research and nonclinical studies for our lead program and our other development programs, early clinical development for our lead program, establishing and enhancing our intellectual property portfolio, and providing general and administrative support for these operations.
 In March 2022, we completed dosing in the first cohort for the single-ascending dose (SAD) Phase 1 clinical trial of DT-216, our lead FA GeneTACTM product candidate.
-We announced initial data from our SAD Phase 1 clinical trial in December 2022.
-We have initiated patient dosing in the ongoing multiple-ascending dose (MAD) Phase 1 clinical trial of DT-216.
-All other product candidates are in preclinical development, and none have been approved for commercial sale.
-We have never generated any revenue from product sales and have incurred net losses each year since we commenced operations, including a net loss of \$19.3 million and \$63.3 million for the three months ended March 31, 2023 and the year ended December 31, 2022, respectively.
+We announced initial data from our SAD Phase 1 clinical trial in December 2022 and initial data from our multiple-ascending dose (MAD) Phase 1 clinical trial of DT-216 in August 2023.
+We withdrew our investigational new drug application (IND) for DT-216 in October 2023, as we plan to submit a new IND with an improved formulation.
+As a result, all of our product candidates are in nonclinical development, and none have been approved for commercial sale.
+We have never generated any revenue from product sales and have incurred net losses each year since we commenced operations, including a net loss of \$55.0 million and \$63.3 million for the nine months ended September 30, 2023 and the year ended December 31, 2022, respectively.
 We expect that it will be several years, if ever, before we have a product candidate ready for regulatory approval and commercialization.
 We expect to incur increasing levels of operating losses over the next several years and for the foreseeable future as we advance our product candidates through clinical development.
-Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' equity and working capital.
+Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' equity and working

 To become and remain profitable, we must develop and eventually commercialize a product or products with significant market potential.
-This will require us to be successful in a range of challenging activities, including completing preclinical studies and clinical trials of our product candidates, obtaining marketing approval for these product candidates, manufacturing, marketing and selling those products for which we may obtain marketing approval and satisfying any post-marketing requirements.
+This will require us to be successful in a range of challenging activities, including completing nonclinical studies and clinical trials of our product candidates, obtaining marketing approval for these product candidates, manufacturing, marketing and selling those products for which we may obtain marketing approval and satisfying any post-marketing requirements.
 We may never succeed in these activities and, even if we succeed in commercializing one or more of our product candidates, we may never generate revenue that is significant or large enough to achieve profitability.
 In addition, as a young business, we may encounter unforeseen expenses, difficulties, complications, delays and other known and unknown challenges.
 If we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis and we will continue to incur substantial research and development and other expenditures to develop and market additional product candidates.
 Our failure to become and remain profitable would decrease the value of the company and could impair our ability to raise capital, maintain our research and development efforts, expand our business or continue our operations.
 A decline in the value of our company could also cause you to lose all or part of your investment.